AnnanTareq/To-do-list/README.md

-This is a basic todolist.
+This is a basic todolist directory.
+Used to different approach for creating todolist.

 HTML, CSS & Javascript were used to create this web application.

 All data which comes from the input, it will stored in the Javascript object in the first folder.